Police chief: George Floyd's death was a 'murder,' not about lack of training

 He went on to say that the MPD continues to emphasize training on the tactics: "There is simply no way that any competent officer in MPD would be unaware of the need to get an arrestee into a recovery position so that he or she can breathe freely."

-The 2013 settlement stemmed from a lawsuit filed by the family of David Cornelius Smith, a black man who died in 2010 after police pinned him face down, while handcuffed, on the floor of a downtown YMCA in downtown Minneapolis.
-The city paid the family $3 million to settle their claims, one of the largest payouts for police misconduct in the city's history.
+The 2013 settlement stemmed from a lawsuit filed by the family of David Cornelius Smith, a black man who died in 2010 after police pinned him face down, while handcuffed, on the floor of the downtown YMCA in Minneapolis.
+The city paid the family $3 million to settle the claims.

-Earlier this month Smith's sister Angela Smith and a family lawyer made an impassioned plea to the city's civilian Police Conduct Oversight Commission to find out whether the training the family negotiated as part of its settlement was ever conducted.
+Earlier this month, Smith's sister Angela Smith and a family lawyer made an impassioned plea to the city's civilian Police Conduct Oversight Commission to find out whether the training the family won as part of its settlement was ever conducted.

-In an interview, Jeff Storms, a lawyer who represented the Smith family in its lawsuit, said he wants to verify the Chief's information.
+In an interview, Jeff Storms, a lawyer who represented the Smith family in its lawsuit, said he wants to verify the chief's claim.

-"The statement that was released by the chief does not satisfy our concerns and we will continue to do our due diligence to ensure that the settlement agreement was complied with."
+"The statement that was released by the chief does not satisfy our concerns and we will continue to do our due diligence to ensure that the settlement agreement was complied with," he said.

-It appears to be the first time Arradondo has publicly described Floyd's killing as "murder."
-Department of Public Safety Commissioner John Harrington called Floyd's death "murder" on May 29, just hours before Chauvin was charged with second-degree murder, third-degree murder and manslaughter.
+In a WCCO television interview Tuesday, Lt.
+Bob Kroll, the head of the Minneapolis Police union representing rank-and-file officers, said he did not disagree with Arradondo's statement.

+"From what we've seen there, it's very tough to refute that," Kroll said in the interview.
+"But that's for the criminal justice system to decide."

-Afsheen Foroozan, who chairs the Police Conduct Oversight Commission, could not immediately be reached for comment.
-Commission member Abigail Cerra said she couldn't speak for the commission, but as a lawyer and individual she said she was "stunned" by the statement.
+Afsheen Foroozan, chairman of the Police Conduct Oversight Commission, could not immediately be reached for comment.
+Commission member Abigail Cerra said she couldn't speak for the commission, but added that as a lawyer she was "stunned" by the statement.

 "As a prosecutor I would jump on that, calling Rondo as a witness and having Rondo testify about the training that was provided, how often it was provided, testifying as to which officers attended the training," Cerra said.

-"It's taken three weeks to get an answer about was this training requirement was met," she said.
-"Right now all we have is Rondo's statement."
+"It's taken three weeks to get an answer about was this training requirement met," she said.

-Marshall Tanick, a veteran defense attorney who has represented a number of law enforcement personnel, said he was "flabbergasted" by Arradondo's statement.
+Marshall Tanick, a defense attorney who has represented law enforcement personnel, said he was "flabbergasted" by Arradondo's statement.

-"It could significantly prejudice his right to a fair trial," Tanick said.
+"It could significantly prejudice his right to a fair trial," Tanick said of Chauvin.
 "I'm fairly sure that the defense team will raise this comment in conjunction with other comments made by public officials to seek dismissal of the charges or at least a change of venue."